The Spirit of Medieval Philosophy

 concept of personality is indispensable.
 Boethius, in a treatise on the

-the reasonable soul, in communicating itself to the body, determines the
+soul, in communicating itself to the body, determines the existence of an

 For medieval thinkers, “to be a person is to participate in one